Last Updated on May 4, 2022 by Letícia Melo

 Find out in the article which regions attract the most foreigners and where your community might be.
-Good reading!
+Happy reading!

 Get to know the expat communities in Portugal

-The largest communities of foreigners in Portugal in 2020 are formed by the following nationalities:
+The following nationalities form the largest communities of foreigners in Portugal in 2022:

 - Romania: 30,052 residents